yuch7/cwlexec/README.md

 cd cwlexec         # Switch to source directory mvn package        # build package
 ```
-After the build, the `cwlexec-0.1.1.tar.gz` package is generated in the `target` directory.
+After the build, the `cwlexec-0.2.0.tar.gz` package is generated in the `target` directory.

 ## Test
-Conformance test result:

-Total 127 test cases:
-Passed: 107
-Unsupported: 19 (`ExpressionTool` is not supported)
-Not passed due to limitation: 1 (v1.0/envvar.cwl.
-LSF does not support propagating the `$HOME` variable)
+All conformance test cases (127) are pased except one test case (`v1.0/envvar.cwl`) is not passed due to LSF limitation: LSF does not support propagating the `$HOME` variable)

 - Run your conformance tests